cabforum/servercert/docs/EVG.md

 ## Extended Validation Certificates

-Copyright © 2007-2017, members of the CA/Browser Forum.
+Copyright © 2007-2018, members of the CA/Browser Forum.
 This work is licensed under a Creative Commons Attribution 4.0 International license.

 The CA/Browser Forum requests that translated versions of these guidelines prominently display the following statement in the language of the translation :-

-'Copyright © 2007-2017, members of the CA/Browser Forum.
+'Copyright © 2007-2018, members of the CA/Browser Forum.
 This work is licensed under a Creative Commons Attribution 4.0 International license.

 This document is a translation of the original English version.
 In the event that there is a discrepancy between this version and the original English version, the original English version shall govern.'

 Guidelines for the Issuance and Management of Extended Validation Certificates

-This version 1.6.7 represents the Extended Validation Guidelines, as adopted by the CA/Browser Forum as of Ballot 207, passed by the Forum on 23 October 2017.
+This version 1.6.8 represents the Extended Validation Guidelines, as adopted by the CA/Browser Forum as of Ballot 217, passed by the Forum on 21 December 2017 and effective as of 9 March 2018.

 The Guidelines describe an integrated set of technologies, protocols, identity proofing, lifecycle management, and auditing practices specifying the minimum requirements that must be met in order to issue and maintain Extended Validation Certificates ("EV Certificates") concerning an organization.
 Subject Organization information from valid EV Certificates can then be used in a special manner by certain relying-party software applications (e.g., browser software) in order to provide users with a trustworthy confirmation of the identity of the entity that controls the Web site or other services they are accessing.
 Although initially intended for use in establishing Web-based data communication conduits via TLS/SSL protocols, extensions are envisioned for S/MIME, time-stamping, VoIP, IM, Web services, etc.